mna/setupjs/README.md

 * Separate javascript bundles for "major" dependencies (e.g. `babel-polyfill` is in a separate file from the app's code)
 * Source maps generated for development build
 * Tests via `mocha`
-* Cache-busting for production builds via hashes of content in the filenames
+* Automatic cache-busting for production build via hashes of content in the filenames
+* Pre-commit hook that checks linting and type-checking errors

 ## Directory Layout